hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/tetris-private.png)

-C﻿lick *Proceed to tetris.example.com (unsafe)*, you then go to the Tetris *Start* page:
+C﻿lick *Proceed to tetris.example.com (unsafe)*.
+You will then go to the Tetris *Start* page:

 ![](/img/tetris-start.png)

-C﻿lick *Start* button, you then land to the *Tetris*  game page:
+When you click on the *Start* button, you will land on the *Tetris* game page:

 ![](/img/tetris.png)

-E﻿njoy playing your games !
+That's all there is to it!
+E﻿njoy playing your games!

 ### Conclusion

-This blog post provided a comprehensive guide on how to d﻿eploy *Super Mario* and *Tetris* in a K8 cluster and e﻿xpose those games to be securely accessed via HTTPS in HPE GreenLake for Private Cloud Enterprise.
-It detailed the process of configuring TLS termination on an Ingress controller at the load balancer setup, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
+This blog post offers you a comprehensive guide on how to d﻿eploy *Super Mario* and *Tetris* in a K8 cluster and e﻿xpose those games to be securely accessed via HTTPS in HPE GreenLake for Private Cloud Enterprise.
+It details the process of configuring TLS termination on an Ingress controller at the load balancer setup, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
 This guide fully aligns with the stringent security and compliance requirements of the K8s production environment in HPE GreenLake for Private Cloud Enterprise.

-Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.
+Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise and get more ideas on how you can use it in your everyday operations.